DCC-EX/Support-Doc/Setup & Configure a Wemos Mega2560 ESP8266 WiFi On Board.md

 https://dcc-ex.com/download/index.html

-Once you have DCC-EX installed on the Mega you need to copy, rename  and edit as follows In the DCC++EX Command Station Folder make a Copy of the sampleconfig.h file and rename it to config.h Open the CommandStation-EX.ino in the Arduino IDE Interactive Development Editor then;
+Once you have DCC-EX installed on the Mega you need to copy, rename  and edit as follows In the DCC++EX Command Station Folder make a Copy of the config.example.h file and rename it to config.h Open the CommandStation-EX.ino in the Arduino IDE Interactive Development Editor then;
 Edited & change the tab config.h data to your local or home Router's SSID & Password.
 #define WIFI_SSID "......" to your "local SSID"